The PDF, TXT, and SLA formats each offer many options and so they're

 learn how to create custom Bible files see the help on the Generate page.
 If you haven't

-will give a "Not Found" error message.
+give a "Not Found" error message.

 - PDF